trustyai-explainability/community/adr/ADR-0003-trustyai-service-deployment-using-operator-pattern.md

 ## Non-goals

-Implementing mechanisms that perform actions unrelated with the lifecycle of the TrustyAI service (create, upgrade, monitor, etc)..
+* Implementing mechanisms that perform actions unrelated with the lifecycle of the TrustyAI service (create, upgrade, monitor, etc)..
+* In the initial stage, distribution via OperatorHub is not a goal.
+This may be considered in the future.

 ## Current situation